blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - Confucius was figuring out morals
 - Alexander from Macedonia, Greece conquered the entire Persian Empire and was called Alexander the Great
 - The Macedonian Empire was split into Cassander, Lysimachus, Antigonus, Seleucus, Ptolemy
-	- Yehud was now called Coelo-Syria, in the Seleucid Empire
+	- 312 BC: Yehud was now called Coelo-Syria, in the Seleucid Empire
 - Chandragupta gave elephants to keep Seleucus at bay and conquered all of India and formed the Mauryan empire (except the Tamil Kings)
 - The Tamil Kings (Kerala and Tamil Nadu) were merchants and had spices
 - They traded spices with the Arabians via the seas